 I would highly recommend using the subway (if you are not within walking distance), as it can be much cheaper and sometimes even faster than a taxi or Uber.
-One-way Metrocards cost $2.75 per trip.
+One-way Metrocards cost $2.90 per trip.

 Below are some of the main subway lines that are close by the Brooklyn side entrance and the Manhattan side entrance.

 There are two entrances on the Brooklyn side of the Brooklyn Bridge: